History of Tesla, Inc.: 2018 consideration of taking Tesla private

 In a tweet on August 7, 2018, Elon Musk said: "Am considering taking Tesla private at $420.
 Funding secured."
 On Tesla's blog Musk elaborated that Tesla's status as a public company subjects it to the quarterly earnings cycle that puts enormous pressure on the company to make decisions that may be right for a given quarter, but not necessarily right for the company's long-term growth.
 Additionally, as the most shorted stock in the history of the stock market, being a publicly traded company means that there are large numbers of investors who may have the incentive to attack the company.
 Musk released a considerably more detailed statement on the Tesla Blog the following week indicating that the proposal was by him in his personal capacity, and not as CEO of Tesla.
 Furthermore, he indicated that he had high confidence in the funding being secured based on discussions with the managing director of the Saudi sovereign wealth fund who had requested Musk consider taking Tesla private and indicated strong capital support for doing so.
 On August 24, Musk released a statement indicating that both he and the Tesla Board of Directors had made the decision for the company to remain public.
 In September 2018, Musk was sued by the U.S. Securities and Exchange Commission for the tweet claiming that funding had been secured for taking Tesla private.
-The lawsuit characterized the tweet as false, misleading, and damaging to investors, and sought to bar Musk from serving as CEO for publicly traded companies.
+The lawsuit characterized the tweet as false, misleading, and damaging to investors, and sought to bar Musk from being CEO for publicly traded companies.
 Musk settled with the SEC two days later.
 The settlement terms required Musk to step down as chairman, and prohibited him from running for chairman again for three years.
 Additionally, he and Tesla Inc. were fined US$20M each to reimburse investors who were harmed by Musk's tweet.